nakatuddesuzan/Netflix-Movies-Recommender/README.md

 # Netflix-Movies-Recommender

-# Multi-Armed Bandit for Recommendation
+Using Multi-Armed Bandit for Recommendation